Hamidalavi/examid-gaming-journey/README.md

 11. Starts **hybrid aming**; use both **wrist** and **arm** for bigger movements, perfect tracks and shots

 > [!WARNING]
-**Basic aiming starts from the fingers and relaxing the wrist makes a smoother aim and  gripping the mouse straighly.
-So the forearm is   for the big movement and finally the elbow is for a pivot point.
+**Basic aiming starts from the fingers.
+Relaxing the wrist makes a smoother aim and  gripping the mouse straighly.
+So the forearm is   for the big movement and finally the elbow is for being a pivot point.
 If you use your fingers, the wrist, forearm and elbow move unconsciously**

 > [!NOTE]
 **Being a Pro**: